Health officials are quitting or getting fired amid outbreak

 PROVIDENCE, R.I.
-(AP) — Vilified, threatened with violence and in some cases burned out, dozens of state and local public health officials around the country have resigned or have been fired amid the coronavirus outbreak, a testament to how politically combustible masks, lockdowns and infection data have become.
+(AP) — Vilified, threatened with violence and in some cases suffering from burnout, dozens of state and local public health officials around the U.S. have resigned or have been fired amid the coronavirus outbreak, a testament to how politically combustible masks, lockdowns and infection data have become.

-The latest departure came Sunday, when California’s public health director, Dr. Sonia Angell, quit without explanation following a technical glitch that caused a delay in reporting virus test results — information that was used to make decisions about reopening businesses and schools.
+The latest departure came Sunday, when California’s public health director, Dr. Sonia Angell, quit without explanation following a technical glitch that caused a delay in reporting virus test results — information used to make decisions about reopening businesses and schools.

-Last week, New York City’s health commissioner was replaced after months of tension with the Police Department and City Hall.
+Last week, New York City’s health commissioner was replaced after months of friction with the Police Department and City Hall.

-A review by the Kaiser Health News service and The Associated Press finds at least 48 state and local health leaders have resigned, retired or been fired since April across 23 states.
+A review by the Kaiser Health News service and The Associated Press finds at least 48 state and local public health leaders have resigned, retired or been fired since April across 23 states.
 The list has grown by more than 20 people since the AP and KHN began tracking departures in June.

 As of Monday, confirmed infections in the United States stood at over 5 million, with deaths topping 163,000, the highest in the world.